maurogwerder/pattern_recognition_exercises/KWS/3_KWS_report.md

 the validation set.
 The more words in the validation set, the more likely it is to get a high score for some of them.
 Also, if there is only one reference word in the training set, the scoring will be less accurate.

 Switching to the `fastdtw`-library and adjusting the ranking resulted in much smoother results.
 The accuracy is still low, but the performance does not vary as much.

-Adding more training words also improves the accuracy.
+Overall the precision was rather low, there were some words that worked well, but for most words, even the highest precision was only around 4%.
+If we look at the precision-recall curve showing the mean over all words, we can see that surely the form of the curve is as expected but the precision is rather low.
+To get better results it would maybee help to have more elaborated features, that give a better representation of the words.